M-Patek/Market-Knowledge/Phoenix_project/runbook.md

 phoenix_provider_errors_total{provider="..."}: CRITICAL ALARM.
 A high or rapidly increasing number of errors indicates a problem with a data provider.

-phoenix_ai_call_latency_seconds: Monitor the performance of the AI model APIs.
+phoenix_ai_call_latency_seconds: Monitor the performance of the AI model APIs (e.g., Gemini).

-5. Troubleshooting & Critical Alarms
+Troubleshooting & Critical Alarms
 Alarm: phoenix_provider_errors_total is high.

 Diagnosis: An external data provider is likely down or the API key is invalid.